yassa3/Discount_Rule_Engine_Using_Scala/README.md

 The project consists of the following components:

 - **Main Scala File**: `DiscountQualificationCalculation.scala` contains the main logic for reading, processing, and generating output for orders.
-- **Input Data**: The input data is stored in a CSV file located at `src/main/scala/Sources/TRX1000.csv`.
+- **Input Data**: The input data is stored in a CSV file located at the path specified in the `.env` file.
-- **Output Data**: The processed output is saved in a CSV file located at `src/main/scala/Output/Processed_TRX1000.csv`.
+- **Output Data**: The processed output is saved in a CSV file at the path specified in the `.env` file.
+- **Database Connection**: The connection parameters for the database are stored in the `.env` file.
 - **Logger Configuration**: Log4j configuration is included in the project to handle logging.

 ## Dependencies